Hixon10/switch-exhaustiveness-checker/README.md

 - [ ] Integration tests for maven
 - [ ] Integration tests for spring
 - [ ] Integration tests for different versions of Java
-- [ ] Documentation for how to use with maven

 ## Credits
 1. [https://github.com/svbrunov](https://github.com/svbrunov) - for helping with implementation of the processor.